atmosx/argosnap/README.md

       :key: <my-hash-key>
       :token: <app-token-key>

 You need to enable the notifications you are going to use.
 For example is you plan to use email notifications, you must enable them in your config like `notifications_email: true` and adjust the SMTPd settings accordingly.

-For more info see 'notifications'.
+For more detailed info read [notifications](https://github.com/atmosx/argosnap/wiki/notifications).

+# License

+MIT, see [License.txt](https://github.com/atmosx/argosnap/blob/master/LICENSE.txt) for details.

 # Contributing